vircadia/vircadia-docs-sphinx/docs/source/explore/personalize/change-avatar.md

 <div class="admonition note">
     <p class="admonition-title">Note</p>
     <p>All avatars must be hosted in the cloud before they can be used with High Fidelity.
-Examples of cloud storage options include Amazon S3, Google Cloud Storage, Github, or Microsoft Azure.
-Alternatively, you can [add your avatar to the Marketplace](../../sell/add-item/upload-avatar) to sell to other users.</p>
+Examples of cloud storage options include Amazon S3, Google Cloud Storage, GitHub, or Microsoft Azure.
+Alternatively, you can <a href="../../sell/add-item/upload-avatar">add your avatar to the Marketplace</a> to sell to other users.</p>
 </div>

 Once you have your avatar's .fst file, you can upload it.